 The most forward-thinking brands let these most engaged and influential customers tell their story, showcasing the brand’s products in actual use.
 They encourage these micro influencers to share feedback on social channels and place a call-to-action on all the marketing materials online and offline.

 With social media aggregators, they identify micro influencers and content is curated, categorised and displayed digitally - encouraging other customers to purchase the product too.

 No?
 Need tips on how to engage micro influencers in creating user-generated content?

 Let me throw you a few tactics that you can start using today:

 - Contact some of your key customers and interview them about how they initially came across your product and how your product has helped to solve their problem(s).
-Ask them to provide images, create quotes from the interview content, and place them on your homepage and product pages.
+Ask them to provide images, create quotes from the interview content, and place social proof on your homepage and product pages.

 - Repost the content shared by your customers.
 Amplifying the content of your most engaged customers is an efficient way to increase the engagement and reach of your social channels.
 Buffer, a social media management tool, has been using this tactic to great success – by reposting the best user‑generated content, they increased the number of Instagram followers by 400% in one year!

 Examples of brands using micro influencers to increase conversions

 At the time of decreasing reach for branded social content, what do forward-thinking brands do?
 They encourage their customers to share their experiences, engage with the content, and amplify it within their community.

 That’s the beat Planet Fitness Community is playing!
 In addition to useful content created by the marketing team, Planet Fitness is actively promoting their most engaged customers on social channels.
 The higher engagement and visibility of this content enables Planet Fitness to reach out to a new customer base and build an engaged community.
 With 1400+ gyms and more than 10 million members, they are not running out of content anytime soon.